cabforum/servercert/docs/BR.md

 f. `extKeyUsage` (required)

    Either the value `id-kp-serverAuth` [RFC5280] or `id-kp-clientAuth` [RFC5280] or both values MUST be present. `id-kp-emailProtection` [RFC5280] MAY be present.
 Other values SHOULD NOT be present.

+g. `authorityKeyIdentifier` (required)

+   This extension MUST be present and MUST NOT be marked critical.
+It MUST contain a keyIdentifier field and it MUST NOT contain a authorityCertIssuer or authorityCertSerialNumber field.

 #### 7.1.2.4 All Certificates
 All other fields and extensions MUST be set in accordance with RFC 5280.
 The CA SHALL NOT issue a Certificate that contains a `keyUsage` flag, `extendedKeyUsage` value, Certificate extension, or other data not specified in section 7.1.2.1, 7.1.2.2, or 7.1.2.3  unless the CA is aware of a reason for including the data in the Certificate.